 The mission of WOKC is to work relentlessly to see the day when cancer is no longer a threat to ANY child.

-Additionally, WOKC has provided hope to children diagnosed with cancer and their families through multiple social engagement programs …”medicine for the soul” as parents have described.
+Additionally, WOKC has provided hope to children diagnosed with cancer and their families through multiple social engagement programs, which are described by parents as “medicine for the soul.”
 WOKC has funded $7 million in seed money for its novel research projects, which have received $22 million in additional grant money over these past 40 years.

 - Cancer is the #1 cause of death by disease in children;